rabalyn/feathers-pinia-quasar/README.md

 npm i                   # install our dependencies
 ```

+If you enjoy `npm link/pack` more take a look at [this repository](https://github.com/HarisHashim/qfp-starter/tree/main) that made it work with that setup.
+Thanks to @HarisHashim for debugging this and making it work!

 ### Start the app in development mode (hot-code reloading, error reporting, etc.)

 ```bash